6th May, 2025

 - ensure that suitable arrangements are made and implemented for the co-ordination of health and safety measures during planning and preparation for the construction phase

 Unlike the previous version of the regulations, which only applied to notifiable projects, CDM 2007 applies to all construction projects no matter the size or duration, apart from those with domestic clients.
-None-notifiable projects have fewer duties, like not needing to appoint a CDM coordinator or develop a construction phase plan.
+Non-notifiable projects have fewer duties, like not needing to appoint a CDM coordinator or develop a construction phase plan.

-CDM 2007 introduced the pre-construction information, and the health and safety plan becomes known as the construction phase plan.
-More emphasis is placed on client duties, with the exception of domestic clients and their projects.
+CDM 2007 introduced the pre-construction information, and the health and safety plan became known as the construction phase plan.

-Only 8 years this time before the next version of CDM is introduced.
 This time the CDM coordinator gets the chop and a new duty holder is introduced, the principal designer.
 This puts the main responsibility of CDM compliance during the planning stages of the project within the design team.
-However, once again, more emphasis is placed on the client compared to the previous version, who is now also in charge of notification to the HSE, and of course, the appointment of a suitable project team.
+However, like in the previous 2007 version of the CDM regulations, more emphasis is placed on the client compared to the previous version, who is now also in charge of notification to the HSE, and of course, the appointment of a suitable project team.

 From appointment requirements to domestic projects and notification, here are 10 differences between CDM 2007 and CDM 2015.

 The principal designer takes on the responsibility of health and safety at the pre-construction phase, ensuring that CDM compliance is taken care of up until work starts on site.
 The principal contractor remains responsible during the construction phase.
-The only exception to this in on single contractor project, where the sole contractor will take charge.
+The only exception to this is on a single contractor project, where the sole contractor will take charge.

 11.—(1) The principal designer must plan, manage and monitor the pre-construction phase and coordinate matters relating to health and safety during the pre-construction phase to ensure that, so far as is reasonably practicable, the project is carried out without risks to health or safety.